fatmasenagenc/funravel/meeting logs.md

 discussed about some objects to use: provider class
 add "edit functionality" to suggested travel plan package for hotel and transportation if user doesn't like any of the suggestions

+### 09.11.2022 2nd group meeting with course instructors

+on demo-> try to show concerts -use web crawler- and firebase connections
+see if we can fetch data of concerts, hotels and transportation in this semester
+decided to set another meeting 2/3 weeks before demo